 Figure 5.
-2021 discharge in Upper Aitken Creek at Mile 98 Road.
+2022 discharge in Upper Aitken Creek at Mile 98 Road.

 Figure 6.
-2021 discharge in Osborn River near Doig River First Nation
+2022 discharge in Osborn River near Doig River First Nation

 Figure 7.
-2021 discharge in Le Bleu Creek north side of Moberly Lake.
+2022 discharge in Le Bleu Creek north side of Moberly Lake.

-Streamflow in Upper Aitken Creek from early April through to early October ranged from approximately 0.136 m3/s to 6.53 m3/s, in response snowmelt and rain events, with the peak event occurring on June 17.
-An ongoing challenge with this station is measuring water flows amongst an ongoing beaver activity.
+Streamflow in Upper Aitken Creek from early May through to early October ranged from approximately 0.002 m3/s to 19.2 m3/s, in response to snowmelt and rain events, with the peak event occurring on June 19.
+An ongoing challenge with this station is measuring water flows amongst ongoing beaver activity and poor road conditions restricting site access at times.
+Timing of visits to this site is crucial moving forward, if heavy precipitation is expected, scheduling of visits may change to ensure site access.
+Currently the impacts of beavers at this site have been noted and will be addressed accordingly as needed.

-Osborn River streamflow from mid June through to early October ranged from approximately 0.175 m3/s to 17.0 m3/s, in response snowmelt and rain events.
-Peak flows occurred on June 18, likely in response to the same weather system that caused the peak flow in Upper Aitken Creek.
+Osborn River streamflow from late April through to mid October ranged from approximately 0.02 m3/s to 91.0 m3/s, in response to snowmelt and rain events.
+Peak flows occurred on May 8, with a secondary peak on May 31 in response to heavy rains and rapid snowmelt.
+Doig River members shared that these events were some of the highest they have seen in recent memory.

-Streamflow in Le Bleu Creek from mid April through to late September ranged from approximately 0.00157 m3/s to 0.191 m3/s, in response snowmelt and rain events, with the peak event occurring on August 23.
-An ongoing challenge with this station is extremely low flows during the open water season, making sensor location very important to ensure data capture.
+Streamflow in Le Bleu Creek from early May through to late September ranged from approximately 0.004 m3/s to 1.99 m3/s, in response to snowmelt and rain events, with the peak event occurring on May 28.
+An ongoing challenge with this station is severe ice effects in the early season, and extremely low flows during the open water season making sensor location very important to ensure data capture.